 It’s impossible to estimate the value of your case without carefully reviewing the facts.
 Some damages such as financial losses are relatively easy to calculate.
 Future financial losses and non-economic damages can be more difficult to estimate–especially without expert advice.

-Some of the factors that might impact your case value include:
+Some of the factors that might impact your case value in Pinellas County include:

 - The type, severity, and permanence of your injury